-Applying the acronym HALT or The HALT Method to our lives is a way of setting a healthy boundary.
-It’s a reminder that we need to take care of our basic needs.
-When we go without food or sleep, or we isolate or don’t attend to stressors, it taxes our emotional limits.
+Applying the acronym HALT or The HALT Method to our lives is also a way to set healthy boundaries.
+It’s a reminder that we need to take care of ourselves, beginning with our basic needs.
+When we go without food or sleep, or we isolate or don’t attend to our stressors, it depletes our ability to cope.

 The effects of self-neglect